SACGF/variantgrid_docs/analysis/nodes.md

 If a variant has been classified multiple times with differing clinical significance it will be shown if any of the classifications match the selected clinical significance.
 For example, let's say the ASLX1 variant X has been classified as both an artefact and likely pathogenic (this situation may occur if a truly pathogenic variant can't be reliably sequenced on a specific platform, e.g. amplicon v capture).
 In this case Variant X will be displayed if either of the artefact or likely pathogenic tickboxes are selected.

 ### Pedigree

 ![](images/nodes/node_pedigree.png "Pedigree")

-Variants from family samples filtered by genotype according to inheritance models.
+Variants from a [Pedigree](../patients/pedigree.md), filtered by genotype according to AR and AD inheritance models.

 ### Sample